-The SEMA Compliance Center was formed to keep pace with these new complexities and to assist SEMA members with the application process.
-SEMA staff members meet regularly with CARB staff to maintain open lines of communication and to ensure a complete understanding of the CARB EO process, with a goal of streamlining it in any way possible.
+SEMA Staff members are available to assist with the CARB EO application process.
+They meet regularly with CARB staff to maintain open lines of communication and to ensure a complete understanding of the CARB EO process, with a goal of streamlining in any way possible.